 1. Maximize Your Blog’s Appeal to Users

 To have a high-traffic and high-converting blog, you need to make it as appealing as possible to users.
-But what exactly makes a website user-friendly?
+But what exactly makes a blog and website user-friendly?

-First, make sure that it runs quickly and efficiently.
+First, make sure that it runs quickly and efficiently and is formatted correctly for mobile use.
 We live in a society that expects and demands immediate gratification.

 If you’re skeptical about this, think about how you react when your YouTube video or Netflix episode takes extra time to load (or, God forbid, freezes).
 The users who visit your website are no different.

-If your website loads too slowly or is full of errors, people will leave in search of a better site.
+If your website loads too slowly or is hard to navigate and full of errors or redirects, people will leave in search of a better site.

-However, you also have to make sure your website isn’t boring.
+However, you also have to make sure your website is captivating and designed to capture leads.

 Finally, what reason are you giving people to visit your blog?
 What value does it offer to users?